- Alternative & Natural Medicine

 * Acid fruits and sweet fruits.

 * Nuts and seeds.

 * Nuts and fruits.

-* Seeds and vegetables, (e.g. Hummus and greek salad.)
+* Seeds and vegetables, (e.g. hummus, which made with processed sesame seeds, and greek salad.)

-* Grain such as rice, millet, wheat, barley and all vegetables.
+* Grains such as rice, millet, wheat, barley and non-alkaline vegetables.

 * Different types of meats, (e.g. steak, chicken and seafood.)